robin-hartmann/TcpIpProxy/README.md

 # TcpIpProxy
-A TCP/IP client and server contained in a lightweight app, which can translate hex values
+A TCP/IP client and server able to translate hex values contained in a lightweight .NET 4.5 app